corda/corda-docs/content/en/docs/corda-enterprise/4.4/node-explorer.md

 [https://github.com/corda/node-explorer/releases](https://github.com/corda/node-explorer/releases)

-Once downloaded, run the installer on your machine in the way you would any other app.
+Run the installer on your machine in the way you would any other app.

 ## Access your node with Node Explorer